PavelKotlov/tinyapp/README.md

 ## Getting Started

+- Fork the repository
-- Install all dependencies (using the `npm install` command).
+- Install all dependencies using the `npm install` command.
-- Run the development web server using the `npm start` command.
+- Run the server using the `npm start` command.
+- Now you can register and start creating short urls.